ChaitanyaD48/Academix/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

-What types of changes does your code introduce to Litmus?
+What types of changes does your code introduce to Academix?
 Put an `x` in the boxes that apply

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)